-3. Lacks the short-term pre-vocational skills (i.e. the learning skills,
+3. Lacks the short-term pre-vocational skills (i.e. the learning skills, communication skills, or computer literacy skills) an individual needs to prepare for unsubsidized employment or training, as documented by and in his/her comprehensive assessment

 - 4. On the Job Training ONLY- if an individual possesses 50% or less of the skills required to do the job as indicated by the training outline. - 10.
 Description and assessment of the type and availability of youth workforce investment activities in the local area, including activities for youth who are individuals with disabilities.